sws-archived/stanford_geppetto/README.md

     changes how, and what gets installed on your build site.
 For example, local builds come with debugging modules.
 Site builds come with webauth modules and configuration.

+    "type":			"development"
+    # What type of build you want.
+Your options are "development" and "production"

     "dbtype": 			"mysql",
     # The database type.
 Currently only supports mysql and pgsql.